 Every student needs and deserves a mentor, coach, or guide in life.
 Parents, grandparents, teachers, coaches, religious leaders, aunts, or uncles can serve as these crucial motivators in student lives.

 The most influential person in my life was and is my dad.
-Five years ago, he lost a courageous battle to cancer.
+Six years ago, he lost a courageous battle to cancer.
 Even though my dad physically is no longer here, I feel his spirit every day.
 My dad taught me three main lessons that I want to share with you.

 First, education is of utmost importance.
 Second, kindness is contagious and it must be practiced.
 Third, everyone has one of the following; time, talent, or treasure to share.
 Thus, helping others is the primary purpose of life.
 In whatever capacity that might be, everyone has the ability to serve.

-This is my first year as principal at OEC.
+This is my second year as principal at OEC.
 Previously, I taught high school English and served as an administrator in Newark, New Jersey.
 My former supervisor, Principal Sam Garrison of Camden Street School, taught me that anything is possible if you dream big.
 He always put children first and served as a valuable mentor to me.
 Without my dad, Mr. Garrison, and countless others, I would not be at OEC.

 I am both grateful and proud to be a part of the OEC Family.
 We are constantly looking for community partners, volunteers, and collaborators to provide resources, opportunities, and exposure to a variety of careers for our students.
 Students and families at OEC deserve the best.
 My goal is to help provide as many opportunities as possible to ensure the students put forth their best Effort to excel, demonstrating the “E” in OEC.

-Students cannot achieve all of our goals and their personal goals without a guide, mentor, or coach in their lives.
+Students cannot achieve all of our goals as a school community and their personal goals without a guide, mentor, or coach in their lives.
 I urge all family and community members who are currently in this position to take it seriously.
 Students at OEC need you!
 There is no place like OEC.
 Our students are amazing young people with incredibly bright futures ahead of them.